-Open Broadcaster Software Studio is jam-packed with rich features that aim towards professional level users.
+Open Broadcaster Software Studio is jam-packed with rich features that aim towards professional-level users.
 It provides real-time video/audio capturing and mixing, which can be both time-saving and useful for live-streamers.
-Not only that but there are a bunch of other configuration options present in its Streamlined Settings panel, giving you the ability to modify your video or live-stream in every possible way.
+Not only that there are a bunch of other configuration options present in its Streamlined Settings panel.
+It gives you the ability to modify your video or live-stream in every possible way.
 Add in some custom transitions to make your video slick and engaging.

 Do you need the audio to be crisp and noiseless?
-OBSS comes with an intuitive audio mixer, which has multiple filters that help with increasing the clarity of your audio.
+OBSS comes with an intuitive audio mixer, which has multiple filters that help with increasing the clarity of your sound.

 Beginners may find this software a little hard to use, considering its extensive features.
 It is also worth noting that this software is entirely free and doesn’t come with any hidden charges as well.

 Most people want a screen-recording software that does one thing and one thing only — record the screen.
-If you only want to do basic screen-recording, you don’t need a screen recorder with advanced features, because the unnecessary bulk will hog your computer’s resources and slow down your recording process.
+If you only want to do basic screen-recording, you don’t need a screen recorder with advanced features, because the unnecessary bulk will hog your computer’s resources.

 Considering this, Kazam is made.
 If you don’t want to get all tangled up in the complexities just for directly recording your screen, try going for Kazam.
 It is a straightforward software with an even simpler UI.
 There is no need to spend any time learning how to use this software.
 Even beginners will have an easy time recording their screens with it.